Students sitting at a table working on an art project

 The AACC Game Development Club is a group of Game Development students and alumni who are interested in the Software tools and design aspects of Game Development.
 We meet weekly to show off what we have recently learned and/or worked on, to collaborate, and to help each other achieve success in our works.
 We also hold special events to create mechanics, and game jams to quickly create game prototypes.

-Club advisor: Drew Snyder
+Club advisor: Akash Vasishtha

 Provides opportunities for students to attend lectures, seminars and workshops related to photography and the visual arts fields.
 Students may attend field trips to local agencies and job training events as well as providing peer support to fellow photography students.

-Club advisor: Matthew Moore
+Club advisor: Zoe Friedman

 The AACC Sculpture Club, in conjunction with the Student Government Association, is dedicated to promoting and supporting the learning environment by taking initiatives in organizing activities such as visiting artist workshops, field trips, cultural events, fundraising and exhibitions.